 Inserting a component#

-Component props#
+Component settings#